 Frequently asked questions

-If you want to check whether you owe any money to the University, you can call the Income Team on +44 (0)20 7040 3026, or visit the Student Centre.
-Please have your City student ID card available.
+If you want to check whether you owe any money to City, you can email the Income Team at Registrationemail@example.com, or visit the Student Centre.
+Please always quote your City student ID card number.

-Yes, you can pay by two instalments.
+Yes, you may be able to pay by two instalments.
 Read more about our Instalment Scheme.

 What can I do if I have unexpected financial problems and I am unable to pay my fees in accordance with the two instalment scheme?